 Rudyard Kipling’s novel The Jungle Book tells the story of Mowgli, a boy who was abandoned by his parents and raised by wolves.
 While he was taught the ways of the animal kingdom, he never learned how to interact with another human being.

 Kipling’s famous tale, later adapted into several films by Disney, ends on an uplifting message about self-discovery and harmony between human civilization and nature.
-However, few people know that it was based on tragic true events.
+However, few people know that it may have been based on tragic true events.

 A 19th-century Indian man named Dina Sanichar, often called the real-life Mowgli, was raised by wolves and spent the first few years of his life thinking he was one.
 When hunters discovered him lying in a cave in Uttar Pradesh in February 1867, they took him to a nearby orphanage.

 There, missionaries tried to teach him all the things he’d never learned as a young child, starting with the basics: walking and talking.
-However, the gulf between human behavior and animal instinct proved too wide for Dina Sanichar to overcome.
-The story of the real-life Mowgli didn’t end the way the Disney version did.
+However, the gulf between human behavior and animal instinct proved too wide for Dina Sanichar to overcome, and the story of the real-life Mowgli didn’t end the way the Disney version did.

 The year was 1867.
 The setting: Bulandshahr district, India.
 One night, a band of hunters made their way through the jungle when they stumbled upon a clearing.
 Beyond it lay the entrance of a cave that, they believed, was being guarded by a lone wolf.

 The hunters prepped to ambush their unsuspecting prey, but they were stopped in their tracks once they realized this animal wasn’t an animal at all.
 It was a boy, no older than six.
 He neither approached the men nor answered their questions.